Go to Twin Peaks Table of Contents for a note on the analysis.

-We have seen this freezing in time, relative to what is expected, in certain scenes such as in Part Three in the Red Room with Phillip Gerard, when he appeared frozen and then would move.
+We have seen this freezing in time, relative to what is expected, in certain scenes such as in part three in the Red Room with Phillip Gerard, when he appeared frozen and then would move.
 And, indeed, as Lucy flipped back in her chair, in surprise at seeing Frank, the speed seemed comically sped up?

-Though at first we were concerned here with perhaps also the equivalent of "If no one is there to hear a tree fall in the forest, does it make a sound?", relativity of time does enter.
 Lucy's conundrum is she was listening to the sheriff on the phone, and as far as she is concerned he must be in a fixed place--somewhere out there fishing.
 He begins breaking up.
 Lucy thinks Sheriff Truman is far away, and then suddenly he is there, entering the sheriff's department.
 How did he get there so quickly?
 The sheriff is exasperated as he can't stand out in the parking lot all night, fulfilling Lucy's expectations that he must be at a fixed place rather than moving as he speaks to her.

-If we go back to Part One, when ??????? is speaking with Cooper, after telling him, "You are far away", there is a crackling static sound and Cooper breaks up, his presence glitches, he disappears in part then completely.
+If we go back to part one, when ??????? is speaking with Cooper, after telling him, "You are far away", there is a crackling static sound and Cooper breaks up, his presence glitches, he disappears in part then completely.
 Much the same as happened here with Frank.
 Lucy was on the phone with him and he was far away (as far as she was concerned), fishing, then their communication breaks up and suddenly he is there.